lavinama/intro_lavinama/README.md

 ### [Early and Late Sensor Fusion](https://github.com/lavinama/Sensor-Fusion)

-In this project we fuse both LiDAR and camera data using two techniques.
-First, **early fusion** were we first fuse both pieces of data onto the image frame and then detect the obstacles.
-We leverage the camera data to detect the objects and use the LiDAR data to estimate their distance from the vehicle.
+In this project I fuse both LiDAR and camera data using two techniques.
+First, **early fusion**: where I first fuse both pieces of data onto the image frame and then detect the obstacles.
+I leverage the camera data to detect the objects and use the LiDAR data to estimate their distance from the vehicle.
 An example of the output can be shown below.
-Second, **late fusion** were we process both pieces of data separately using a YOLOv4 algorithm for the image data and a PointNet for the point cloud data and then fuse them together.
+Second, **late fusion**: where I process both pieces of data separately using a YOLOv4 algorithm for the image data and a PointNet for the point cloud data and then fuse them together.

 https://user-images.githubusercontent.com/70475094/197755891-984b8950-6943-49a9-9738-f308cc33b35d.mp4

 ### [3D Deep Learning: Implementing PointNet](https://github.com/lavinama/3D-Deep-Learning)

-In this project we build on Pytorch PointNet presented in this [paper](https://arxiv.org/abs/1612.00593).
-In order to achieve this we first have to preprocess the data.
-We then go on to build the model by developing the **T-Net** and then the **classification and segmentation head**.
-We test our model using a segmentation subset of the ShapeNetCore model, which contains 16 000 point clouds with 16 different shape categories.
+In this project I build on Pytorch PointNet presented in this [paper](https://arxiv.org/abs/1612.00593).
+In order to achieve this I first have to preprocess the data.
+I then go on to build the model by developing the **T-Net** and then the **classification and segmentation head**.
+I test our model using a segmentation subset of the ShapeNetCore model, which contains 16 000 point clouds with 16 different shape categories.
 To download the subet please follow this [link](https://shapenet.cs.stanford.edu/ericyi/shapenetcore_partanno_segmentation_benchmark_v0.zip).

 <img src="https://github.com/lavinama/3D-Deep-Learning/blob/main/media/cover.gif" alt="pointnet" />

 ### [Tracking Objects: Implementing DeepSORT](https://github.com/lavinama/Object-Tracking)

-In this project we build an object tracking algorithm that makes use of DeepSORT using Yolov4 (implementation using Yolov5 in the works).
-We first detect the objects using the object detection algorithm **Yolov4**.
+In this project I build an object tracking algorithm that makes use of DeepSORT using Yolov4 (implementation using Yolov5 in the works).
+I first detect the objects using the object detection algorithm **Yolov4**.
 For each of the detected objects we use **DeepSORT** to associate the deep convolutional features.
-We then make use of the **Hungarian algorithm** to associate the different matches.
-We provide two extensions in order to improve performance: we change the **non-max suppresion formula** and we introduce **age** to reduce the number of false positives and false negatives.
+I then make use of the **Hungarian algorithm** to associate the different matches.
+I provide two extensions in order to improve performance: I change the **non-max suppresion formula** and I introduce **age** to reduce the number of false positives and false negatives.

 https://user-images.githubusercontent.com/70475094/197843241-b1c5314f-c9ab-4001-9138-567670641201.mp4